Woolly-at-EBI/ChecklistReviews/docs/FAIRPLUS_recipes/mapping_sample_metadata2ena_checklist_recipe.md

 * knowledge requirement:
    * know what your source metadata schema is.
-   * understand what you are trying to achieve and why, this helps
+   * understand what you are trying to achieve and why this helps
    * [understand in general about GSC and MIxS](https://www.gensc.org//pages/projects/mixs-gsc-project.html)
    * [understand the ENA metadata model]( https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html)